Cosmological Study in Myrzakulov $F(R, T)$ Quasi-dilaton Massive Gravity: Conclusions

 \section{Conclusions}

-In this study, we have successfully extended the dRGT massive gravity theory to develop the innovative $F(R, T)$ quasi-dilaton massive gravity theory.
-Our exhaustive investigation has led to the derivation of the complete set of field equations for a Friedmann-Lema\^itre-Robertson-Walker (FLRW) background, paving the way for a detailed examination of the late-time acceleration of the Universe.
+In this study, we have successfully extended the dRGT massive gravity theory to develop the innovative Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory.
+Our exhaustive investigation has led to the derivation of the complete set of field equations for a FLRW background, paving the way for a detailed examination of the late-time acceleration of the Universe.
+Indeed, we have presented a comprehensive exposition of the new action and total Lagrangian, along with the complete set of equations of motion for a FLRW background.
+The exploration of extended massive gravity theories holds significant importance in unraveling the mysteries behind the late-time acceleration of the Universe.
+With this in mind, we have devoted a detailed discussion to elucidating the self-accelerating background solutions corresponding to the massive graviton.
+Furthermore, we have outlined an approach to interpreting the late-time acceleration of the universe within the framework of the Myrzakulov $F(R,T)$ quasi-dilaton massive gravity theory.

-To validate the predictions of the $F(R, T)$ quasi-dilaton massive gravity theory, we embarked on a rigorous evaluation by comparing its forecasts with the Union2 Supernovae Type Ia (SNIa) dataset, comprising 557 observations.
+To validate the predictions of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory, we embarked on a rigorous evaluation by comparing its forecasts with the Union2 SNIa dataset, comprising 557 observations and the Pantheon SNIa encompassing 1048 SNe I-a events sourced from various SNIa samples.
 Our analysis revealed an exceptional agreement between the theoretical framework and the empirical data, strongly supporting the potential of the model in accurately describing the late-time cosmic acceleration.
-Furthermore, we were able to determine the best-fit parameter, yielding $h = 0.693$, via a thorough fitting process.

 Motivated by the quest to deepen our understanding of gravitational phenomena, we conducted a comprehensive exploration of tensor perturbations.
-This endeavor allowed us to unveil the underlying principles governing the mass of the graviton within the context of the $F(R, T)$ quasi-dilaton massive gravity theory.
+This endeavor allowed us to unveil the underlying principles governing the mass of the graviton within the context of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory.
 Our findings facilitated the derivation of the dispersion relation for gravitational waves and an examination of the propagation properties of gravitational perturbations in FLRW cosmology.
 These critical investigations hold significant implications for the current era of gravitational wave astronomy, where novel approaches to understanding the behavior of gravity are being actively pursued.